 Dermacol

 Dermacol is a well-known Czech makeup company.
-Its history began in the 1960s in Barrandov Film Studios, where, based on experience with film makeup, they developed one of the world's first makeup covers.
-A license for this high cover makeup was then bought by studios in Hollywood.
-Besides makeup, shadows, and lipsticks, Dermacol also offers body and skincare products today.
-But be aware, their Aroma Ritual shower gels are extremely addictive:).
+Founded in the 1960s at Barrandov Film Studios, it developed one of the world's first high-coverage makeup products.
+Today, Dermacol also offers body and skincare products.
+Their Aroma Ritual shower gels are especially popular for their fragrance.

 Where to buy Dermacol cosmetics?

-Any dry goods store (DM, ROSSMAN, Teta) or at Studio Dermacol shops — NC Palladium, Náměstí Republiky 1078 / Quadrio, Spálená 2121.
+Any dry goods store (DM, Rossmann, Teta) or at Studio Dermacol shops – NC Palladium, Náměstí Republiky 1078 / Quadrio, Spálená 2121

 Food and Drinks